 Non-text color contrast

-App accessibility checks if non-text elements have sufficient color contrast for readability.
-Non-text elements like icons, buttons, and images must have sufficient color contrast against their backgrounds to be easily seen by all users.
-Your app should have a minimum contrast ratio of 3:1 to comply with accessibility.
-This is crucial because:
+App accessibility checks whether non-text elements have sufficient color contrast for readability.
+Non-text elements must have sufficient color contrast against their backgrounds to be easily seen by all users.
+Your app should have a minimum contrast ratio of 3:1 to comply with accessibility guidelines.

 - Accessibility: Users with visual impairments, such as low vision or color blindness, rely on adequate contrast to navigate and interact with your app.

-- Usability: Clear visual elements enhance the overall user experience and ensures inclusivity.
+- Usability: Clear visual elements enhance the overall user experience and ensure inclusivity.

 - Rule Category :